ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.influxdb/README.md

 * (bluefox) Implemented option to ignore zero- or/and below zero- values

 ### 2.2.0 (2021-08-25)
-* (Excodibur) Added option to store metadata (q, ack, from) as tags instead of fields for Influx 2.x - see README!
+* (Excodibur) Added an option to store metadata (q, ack, from) as tags instead of fields for Influx 2.x - see README!
 * (Excodibur) Failure to update/set retention policy will now cause warning instead of error/restart, to support more restrictive DB setups
 * (Excodibur/Apollon77) Bug fixes and adjustments